Turkic languages: Vocabulary comparison

 The following is a brief comparison of cognates among the basic vocabulary across the Turkic language family (about 60 words).
+Despite being cognates, some of the words may denote a different meaning.

 Empty cells do not necessarily imply that a particular language is lacking a word to describe the concept, but rather that the word for the concept in that language may be formed from another stem and is not cognate with the other words in the row or that a loanword is used in its place.

 Also, there may be shifts in the meaning from one language to another, and so the "Common meaning" given is only approximate.
-In some cases, the form given is found only in some dialects of the language, or a loanword is much more common (e.g. in Turkish, the preferred word for "fire" is the Persian-derived ateş, whereas the native od is dead).
+In some cases, the form given is found only in some dialects of the language, or a loanword is much more common (e.g. in Turkish, the preferred word for "fire" is the Persian-derived ateş, whereas the native od is not in use in the standard language anymore).
 Forms are given in native Latin orthographies unless otherwise noted.